wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.0.7 - Released on 20 May 2022 =
+= 1.0.9 - Released on 21 July 2022 =

-* New : Minor Bug Fixes
+* New : Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
-* New : Compatible with latest WP and WC
+* Fix :  Minor Bug Fixes